What is 'NSRide membership'?

 What kind of bike do I need to bring?

 You should bring a mountain bike with front suspension at minimum.
 If your bike has rear suspension, that is an added bonus.
-The bike should have, at minimum, 'v-brakes', although disc brakes are highly recommended (your hands will thank you).
+The bike should have at minimum disc brakes (your hands will thank you).
 Semi slick or slick tires while ideal for commuting are NOT safe for trail riding.
 Make sure that your bike is in safe working order and fits you appropriately.

 We recommend you use flat or clipless pedals, as long as you are comfortable with using them.
 Due to an abundance of steep terrain, your bike should have a quick release lever on your seat post, at minimum, or a handlebar activated dropper post to raise and lower your saddle during a ride.